-Resurrection Rolls are a great cooking activity to do with your kids while teaching them the true meaning of Easter.
+This Resurrection Rolls Recipe is a great cooking activity to do with your kids while teaching them the true meaning of Easter.
 We do these every year.
 You can also try Resurrection Cookies.
 They are both great but the rolls really got the point across with the kids about the empty tomb.
 And just let me tell you how yummy they are!

 Resurrection Rolls